 The Vendor shall make training and information materials concerning the System functionalities and the possibilities of using them available, in the form of a FAQ (“frequently asked questions”) bulletin, instructional videos and webinars.
 They are available on the website

-The System shall be available to the Customer's users without interruption, on a 24/7/365 basis.
+The System shall be available to the Customer's users without interruption, on a 24/7/365 basis, at level of 96% of availability yearly (excluding service windows).

-In case it is necessary to suspend the System availability temporarily for technical reasons (failure, necessity to conduct repairs or maintenance of the systems supporting the System and in connection with the necessity to upgrade or develop them), the Vendor shall inform the Customer with sufficient advance notice, if possible.
+In case it is necessary to suspend the System availability temporarily for technical reasons (failure, necessity to conduct repairs or maintenance of the systems supporting the System and in connection with the necessity to upgrade or develop them) in service windows, the Vendor shall inform the Customer with sufficient advance notice, if possible.

 The Service Desk shall operate on Business Days in Poland, i.e. from Monday to Friday, except Saturdays, Sundays, and public holidays, from 9:00 am to 5:00 pm.